When the Nervous System Isn’t Ready, Even the Best Tools Can Stall

 For many people, that test alone provides clarity, relief, and a renewed sense of hope.

-If you (or your child or loved one) have tried many approaches and still feel stuck, exploring brain-based regulation may help clarify whether nervous system overload has been limiting progress.
+If you (or your child or loved one) have tried many approaches and still feel stuck — or you’ve optimized a lot and still feel capped by your own brain — exploring brain‑based regulation may help clarify whether nervous system overload has been limiting progress.

 This content is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any medical condition.
 Neurofeedback, as described here, is a non-medical, non-invasive approach that supports brain self-regulation and optimization.
 Individual responses vary, and outcomes are not guaranteed.